avarghesein/avarghesein/Language Of Souls.md

     Will be presented to you;
     Say You start coding in C++,
     While you are still good at C.

+    All Algorithms, Language Models,
+    Even The Artificial Intelligence,
+    Which We See today in Every Places,
+    Are working towards that Single Purpose;

     Learning a language takes time.
     Consider C++ in Computers,